BLCM/bl3mods/Apocalyptech/README.md

 - **Testing Enemy Spawns** - Used to spawn in specific enemies wihthout having to travel to their usual spawn points, used for testing enemy-specific mods.
 - **Testing Loot Drops** - Used to test drops and verify balance names.
+- **Visible BPChar Names** - Displays the BPChar names for NPCs and Enemies in-game, instead of their usual names.

 ## Quality of Life Mods